All Blogs

 Review your storage areas every week.
 Raw and cooked food should be clearly separated.
 Labels should include names and dates.

 You can practice FIFO (first in, first out) to avoid spoilage.
-Check that all containers are sealed and stored off the floor.
+Check that all containers are sealed and stored off the floor in all circumstances.

 Poor food storage is one of the most common violations, and fixing it is often simple with regular oversight.